Naturally Sweetened Pecan Pie Recipe

 • Pour batter into raw pie crust and bake for 10 minutes.
 Reduce heat to 350 degrees F, and continue to bake for 20-25 minutes.
 The pie should raise in the oven and have small cracks in the top when it's done.

-• Remove from oven and allow to cool overnight.
+• Remove from oven and allow to cool overnight and slice.

 Notes